 We envision a Los Angeles with every woman housed and on a path to personal stability.
-Our mission is to end homelessness for women in greater Los Angeles through housing, wellness, and advocacy.
+Our mission is to end homelessness for women in greater Los Angeles through housing, wellness, employment, and advocacy.

 Founded in 1978, DWC was the first:

 - Permanent supportive housing provider for women in the U.S.

 - Health clinic exclusively for women in Skid Row (and we remain the only one today)

 - Critical Time Intervention provider on the West Coast

 - Drop-in Day Center exclusively for homeless women in the city of Los Angeles (and we remain the only one today)

 - Organization to ask women experiencing homelessness what they really needed and set about meeting that need